tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 conversion function creates a new `Tensor`, it should use the given `name` if specified.
 All exceptions will be propagated to the caller.

+The conversion function may return `NotImplemented` for some inputs.
+In this case, the conversion process will continue to try subsequent conversion functions.

 If `as_ref` is true, the function must return a `Tensor` reference, such as a `Variable`.